mdsa3d/100DaysCoding/API/FastAPI Example/intro.md

     - create api : `heroku create`
     - push the changes : `git push heroku master` , this will upload the files and build the source.
     - You will get the heroku api address, which you can use to connect to the API
+    - open teh app using : `heroku open`
+    - One can check heroku logs : `heroku logs --tail`